yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

 .. rubric:: Starting and verifying the communication
    :name: chapter03

-Before starting the communication, on the Pick-it interface select KUKA as the robot to communicate with.
+Before starting the communication, on the Pickit interface select KUKA as the robot to communicate with.
 Next, on the robot side, go to **Main Menu**, then **``Configuration> Connect settings``**.
-In the **``Connect settings``** screen, data being exchanged between the robot and Pick-it is displayed in the text boxes labeled **``PC -> Robot``** and **``Robot -> PC``**.
+In the **``Connect settings``** screen, data being exchanged between the robot and Pickit is displayed in the text boxes labeled **``PC -> Robot``** and **``Robot -> PC``**.
 You should see data and timestamps be updated multiple times per second.

 |image15|

-On the Pick-it side, you can also enable the Log raw data from robot checkbox to display the raw text messages being sent by the robot.
+On the Pickit side, you can also enable the Log raw data from robot checkbox to display the raw text messages being sent by the robot.

 |image16|